tamibam/archinstall/readme.md

 - `<archsetup.sh>` which take care of the rest of installation process.

-CAUTION: DO NOT USE THIS SCRIPT UNLESS U CAN DEBUGG AND FIND WORK AROUND IF SHIT HAPPEN.
+CAUTION: DO NOT USE THIS SCRIPT UNLESS U CAN DEBUG AND FIND WORK AROUND IF SHIT HAPPEN.
 THIS SCRIPT IS TESTED ONCE SO FAR, AND UNLESS FURTHER TESTS ARE DONE, THIS CAUTION WILL BE HERE.